Surgical Solutions Network

 Monday, Tuesday, Wednesday,Thursday, Friday: 7 a.m.–5 p.m.

 A hammertoe is a bending of the toe at the middle joint with the toe pulling inward and upward and resting at a sharp angle instead of straight and flat.
 This condition is more common in women than men and most commonly affects the second through fifth toes.
-The board-certified surgeons at Surgical Solutions Network offer private hammertoe surgery, including the advanced Nextradesis® procedure, to help patients in Canada relieve foot pain and restore movement.
+The fellowship-trained surgeons at Surgical Solutions Network offer private hammertoe surgery, including the advanced Nextradesis® procedure, to help patients in Canada relieve foot pain and restore movement.

 Get Hammertoe Surgery With Surgical Solutions Network

 Patients from across Canada and around the world choose Surgical Solutions Network’s private medical clinics for hammertoe surgery.
 Our experienced surgeons are known for their expertise in this and other foot, ankle, and toe procedures.
 Our patient-centred philosophy means we strive to provide exceptional pre- and post-operative care and a compassionate, caring, and rewarding experience.
 Discover options for private healthcare in Canada to receive timely access to private hammertoe surgery.
 Surgical Solutions is a network of accredited private medical clinics across Canada, with centres in Toronto, Vancouver, Winnipeg, and Calgary.

 Values That Matter to Us and Our Patients